bmaso/tensor-algebra/README.md

   // --
   val joined = join(translations, repeated_kernel, _W)

   // 4. & 5.
-Reduce first by multiplication in _W dimension, then
+Reduce: first by multiplication in _W dimension, then
   //    summation in the _Z dimension: yields NxM cross-correlated tensor
   // --
   reduce(